Optware/Optware-ng/trunk/sources/ctcs/readme.txt

    Clicking a torrent title will take you to the Torrent Details screen for that torrent.
-If CTCS has received any status messages from a client, the title will be highlighted in yellow.
+If CTCS has received any status messages from a client, an exclamation point (!) will be shown next to the title.
+If there are potentially severe messages, the title will be highlighted in yellow or red.
+(If the client is an older version not supporting severity, the title will be highlighted in yellow when any messages are present.)
 These messages can be read on the Torrent Details screen.
 Bandwidth limits may also be highlighted in yellow or green if they have been adjusted on the Advanced Limits screen.

    The "Show peers" option will list each torrent's peers below the torrent's status information.
 For more information, see the Torrent